-Pakistan concerns over DPRK’s ballistic missile launch: FO
+Pakistan concerned over DPRK’s ballistic missile launch

 “We call on all relevant parties to pursue the path of dialogue and

-diplomacy to reduce tensions and work towards achieving a comprehensive
+diplomacy to reduce tensions and work towards achieving a comprehensive solution”, it added.

-Pakistan concerns over DPRK’s ballistic missile launch: FO
+Pakistan concerned over DPRK’s ballistic missile launch

-ISLAMABAD, Jul 31 (APP): Pakistan expresses its concern over DPRK’s
+ISLAMABAD, July 31 (APP): Pakistan on Monday expressed its concern